Mud to Mortar

 Beneficiaries

-- 1,941,103 reached through a media campaign
+- 5,569,103 individuals were reached through media campaigns

 Research Outcomes

-- 23% decrease in the overall incidence of diarrheal disease
+- 23% decrease in the overall incidence of diarrheal disease.

-- On average, women are spending 20 hours less each week maintaining their floors
+- On average, women are spending 20 hours less each week maintaining their floors.

-- 72% decrease in diarrheal episodes
+- 72% decrease in diarrheal episodes.

-- 83% decrease in breathing problems
+- 83% decrease in breathing problems.

-- 53% decrease in coughing
+- 53% decrease in coughing.

-- 92% decrease in short and rapid breathing
+- 92% decrease in short and rapid breathing.

-- 52% decrease in diarrheal episodes
+- 52% decrease in diarrheal disease.

 - 68% increase in respondents who wash their hands regularly at critical times such as before eating, before feeding their child, and after using the toilet.